Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 [GitHub Actions](https://github.com/features/actions) is a continuous integration service provided by GitHub.
 It's integrated directly into GitHub repositories and does not require additional accounts or external services.
+Note that GitHub Actions usage is free for standard GitHub-hosted runners in public repositories, and for self-hosted runners.
+For private repositories, each GitHub account receives a certain amount of free minutes and storage for use with GitHub-hosted runners, depending on the account's plan (see [here](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration) for more information).

 To use GitHub Actions, create a directory called `.github` and within it, create another directory called `workflows`.